 One reason for Orlando's phenomenal growth is its central Florida location.
 Gulf and Atlantic beaches are within 60 miles, as is the Kennedy Space Center, Ocala's horse farm country and some wonderful bass fishing.

-- Watch Your Speed on Interstate 4.
 This main highway that connects Tampa, Disney, Orlando and Daytona is well-patrolled, especially in the area near Disney.
 Warnings are few and tickets are expensive.
 You'll find other areas where radar-enforced tickets are common, but I-4 is probably the place where speeders get ticketed most frequently..